 This was the first meeting of the first Congress to ever exist in these United States of America.
-In this first session, it was decided that “any Alien being a free white person, who shall have resided within the limits and under the jurisdiction of the United States for the term of two years, may be admitted to become a citizen thereof on application to any common law Court of record in any one of the States wherein he shall have resided for the term of one year at least, and making proof to the satisfaction of such Court that he is a person of good character, and taking the oath or affirmation prescribed by law to support the Constitution of the United States, which Oath or Affirmation such Court shall administer, and the Clerk of such Court shall record such Application, and the proceedings thereon; and thereupon such person shall be considered as a Citizen of the United States.”
+In this session, it was decided that “any Alien being a free white person, who shall have resided within the limits and under the jurisdiction of the United States for the term of two years, may be admitted to become a citizen thereof on application to any common law Court of record in any one of the States wherein he shall have resided for the term of one year at least, and making proof to the satisfaction of such Court that he is a person of good character, and taking the oath or affirmation prescribed by law to support the Constitution of the United States, which Oath or Affirmation such Court shall administer, and the Clerk of such Court shall record such Application, and the proceedings thereon; and thereupon such person shall be considered as a Citizen of the United States.”
 My emphasis added.

 It may come as a surprise for the Reader who attended public school that race was a topic the Founders discussed at length.

 Thomas Paine, an abolitionist, wrote in his pamphlet from 1776 entitled Common Sense that, “Europe, and not England, is the parent country of America.
 This new world hath been the asylum for the persecuted lovers of civil and religious liberty from every part of Europe.”
 This is obviously a statement lobbied toward those who believed England, in particular, was the sole parent of America.
 Although, implicit in his statement is the assumption that non-European immigration is outside of America’s purview.